Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-07.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: ecd8d84d378616c2be457b6d9711dcc6b87f2d90a64e5250a3b92ea4f48460d5
+hash: 0b723bf5c1400ede0be51d2c58741aaf04f63d050eb4b812f5089fcc6f059736
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Управление projects Задачи` (module IC for project management).
+In the framework of the practical part of the course you will have developed end-to-end example: application «project Management - Tasks» (module IC for project management).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.